IanZC0der/kubecenter/swagmd/podexample.md

-creates a new Kubernetes pod with detailed configurations, an example of pod config:
+creates a new Kubernetes pod with detailed configurations, configuring scheduling is also supported.

+two types of scheduling are supported:
+1. node name
+2. affinity

+an example of pod config:

 ```json
 {